A-Tastan/EBDR/README.md

 # EBDR
-Eigenvalue-Based Block Diagonal Representation and Application to p-Nearest Neighbor Graphs
+Eigenvalue-Based Block Diagonal Representation (EBDR) and Application to p-Nearest Neighbor Graphs

 We proposed EBDR, an unsupervised block diagonal representation method that uses the eigenvalues of a block diagonal affinity matrix, to deduce the sparsity level.
 Therefore, we first analyze the eigenvalues of the Laplacian matrix based on an ideal block diagonal model (Theorem 1).
 Then,